 AA: I think it would be very different, for a number of reasons.
 Something like Google, for example, which you can ask anything would have made a difference..
 But also, politically, there is a connection between the country and its people.
 The country itself is unravelling as their marriage unravels, too.
 The country, at this time, is getting to know who their leader is, a man who, when he got into power – and I’m talking about IBB [Ibrahim Babangida] – people were happy.
 As time went on things started to go bad and he started to show his true colours.
 And I think that in the marriage between Yejide and Akin, as the years go by, they see who they really are and things start to unravel.
 For that reason, I found that moment very interesting and I thought it would be important to have and make that connection between the country’s and the couple’s problems.

-A: Personally, I sometimes missed out on the political backdrop, maybe because I’m not Nigerian, or because the love story was so relatable and drew me in so much, that I lost sight of the context of Yejide and Akin’s relationship.
+A: Personally, I sometimes missed out on the political backdrop, maybe because I’ve not lived in Nigeria all my life, or because the love story was so relatable and drew me in so much, that I lost sight of the context of Yejide and Akin’s relationship.
 Like you said, there is an importance to it, and like you said, a sort of responsibility toward the representation of your country to the wider world, making them understand what was happening in your country and why.

 AA: I think that there are definitely layers to the novel, and I think it should be read at least two times, because that is how I wrote it.
 I hope people enjoy it the first time around, but when you read it again, it has much more meaning.
 If you read the first chapter of the book, everything is there, and I find that enriching – going back to books I love, particularly the ones with plot twists, and seeing that everything was there from the beginning.
 I find that sometimes that is what life is like, everything is just there but you don’t see it until later on when you look back.